JamesMcMinn/Thesis-Revisions/readme.md

 - [ ] Discuss ability to scale wrt. current hardware
 - [ ] Various small clarifications requested in annotated copy

-Chapter 4
-How do you evaluate the burst detection effectiveness? p52/53 How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
-Unclear to me What about the other 50% -- is this really high recall?
-No train/test split?
-No system parameters need to be tuned?

 ## 5. Newsworthiness
 - [ ] Move background to Chapter 3
 - [ ] Discuss user description terms and subjective nature / drift